deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *CALVIN*
 >
-> (shouting) Come on, Mister Varone can't have you testifying!
+> (shouting) Let's face it, Mister Varone won't accept your blabbermouth in court!

 > *MARJORIE*
 >